 On the other hand, we’re hoping for people to support this project with a financial contribution.
 Advertising services, which have maintained Low-tech Magazine since its start in 2007, are not compatible with our lightweight web design.
 Therefore, we are searching for other ways to finance the website:

-We will soon offer print-on-demand copies of the blog.
-These publications will allow you to read Low-tech Magazine on paper, on the beach, in the sun, or whenever and where ever you want.
+We offer print-on-demand copies of the blog.
+These publications allow you to read Low-tech Magazine on paper, on the beach, in the sun, or whenever and where ever you want.

 To make a comment, please send an e-mail to solar (at) lowtechmagazine (dot) com.